Erlkoenig90/uSer/README.md

 ```

 # Documentation
-The full documentation is included in the release packages (see link above) in doc/html/index.html.
-You can generate it from source by running "doxygen Doxyfile" within the "doc" directory.
+The full documentation can be dowloaded on the [Relases page](https://github.com/Erlkoenig90/uSer/releases).
+You can also generate it from source by running "doxygen Doxyfile" within the "doc" directory.
 You can view it [online here](https://erlkoenig90.github.io/uSer-doc/html/index.html)